Tourist Attractions in Niagara Falls, Canada

 Niagara Parkway

-Some of the most popular features along the parkway are the Floral Clock, Whirlpool Rapids, and the Butterfly Conservatory.
-Another popular (and new) attraction located just a bit past the falls is the Niagara Power Station.
+Some of the most popular features along the parkway are the Floral Clock, Whirlpool Rapids, Butterfly Conservatory, and Fort George National Historic Site.
+Another popular attraction located just a bit past the falls is the Niagara Power Station.

 A paved pathway for walking and biking runs alongside the Niagara Parkway.